How to Track Marketing Revenue in Google Analytics 4

 1. Not all conversions are created equal

-For example, let’s say you add £50 to the value.
+Say you add £50 to the value, for example.
 Every time a user is converted, Analytics will assign that amount.
+Leads from different channels and campaigns can have varying levels of value.

-Attribution in Google Analytics allows you to assign credit to the marketing sources that drive traffic and influence conversions on your website.
+Attribution in Google Analytics 4 helps you credit the marketing channels driving traffic and conversions to your site.

 Related: Marketer’s guide to Google Analytics attribution